UserNotFoundXEption/CupaGoovno/Moai documentation/README.md

             - Divider: (0.666, 1.666).
 - Support
     - Pollen
-        - Spawns slowly falling projectiles in some x axis range.
+        - Spawns slowly falling projectiles in some x-axis range.
         - X range span: 350 (screen width is 720).
-            - Bonus: (0, 500).
+            - Shift: (0, 500).
     - Spikes
         - Spawns 3 spikes from the ground.
 Damage makes them hide a bit or completely disappear.
         - Health: 80.